 #CartagenaDeIndias

 [Editor’s Notes: * Okay.
-Maybe one is more infamous than famous. // ** Keep in mind, this was some four hundred and fifty years before motion detectors!! // *** Forgive me for being a bit of a Debbie Downer, but despite the fact that construction was said to commence in May 2018, I’ve been unable to find a single reference to the park (whether an article, a photograph, or even a mention on Facebook), since the original articles reporting the announcement of the donation, nearly a year-and-a-half ago.]
+Maybe one is more infamous than famous. // ** Remember, this was some four hundred and fifty years before motion detectors!! // *** Forgive me for being a bit of a Debbie Downer, but despite the fact that construction was said to commence in May 2018, I’ve been unable to find a single reference to the park (whether an article, a photograph, or even a mention on Facebook), since the original articles reporting the announcement of the donation, nearly a year-and-a-half ago.]